 - $5,000 for any property damage per accident

 If you only require your employees to carry the minimum and an accident results, your company could end up paying the difference.
-That's why we recommend a 250/500/100 policy requirement.
+That's why we recommend you require 250/500/100 business auto insurance coverage.
 If that seems too high, you could go with a 100/300/50 policy, but that's riskier.

 A strong car insurance requirement is only as strong as your verification process.
 Verifying adequate insurance must be a top priority.
 Through verification, you can confirm whether or not your employees have valid, up-to-date auto insurance that will mitigate your organization’s risk.